DominikN/docs_new/docs/manuals/panther.md

 ## System installation ##

  In some cases you will need to restore Panther's system to its default settings:
- - in case of accidential damage of the system,
+ - in case of accidental damage of the system,
  - to update the OS,
  - to clear all user changes and restore factory settings.